undefined

 Unlike the Hindus, Buddhist pilgrims also approach paradise for festivals in the wake of exceptional incidents.

-The trek to Pathibhara Devi coupled with the region's characteristic and social experiences allows the experience an especially enlivening awareness.
+The trek to Pathibhara Devi, coupled with the region's characteristics and social experiences, offers an especially enlivening awareness.

 General Itinerary